OpenGPTX/spark-history-server-controller/README.md

   - `Service`
   - `VirtualService`
   - `EnvoyFilter`
-- `api/v1/sparkhistoryserver_types.go` this represents the CRD/CR
+- `api/v1/sparkhistoryserver_types.go` this represents the CRD
 - `config/rbac/sparkhistoryserver_editor_role.yaml` needed to be added in `config/rbac/kustomization.yaml` including adding the following that the ServiceAccounts `default-editor` have permissions to deal with the CR `SparkHistoryServer`:
 ```
   labels: